MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals-faq.md

 Once the IAP visual was approved by the AppSource validation team, you may also submit those visuals for certification.
 It is an optional process.

-Once the visual is certified, IAP custom visuals can be exported to PowerPoint and displayed in the emails received when a user subscribes to report pages.
-So today by submitting IAP visuals to the marketplace, IAP custom visuals can also be certified and support extra feature set.
+Once the visual is certified, IAP Power BI visuals can be exported to PowerPoint and displayed in the emails received when a user subscribes to report pages.
+So today by submitting IAP visuals to the marketplace, IAP Power BI visuals can also be certified and support extra feature set.

 ### Do IAP visuals need to be certified?

 Certification process is optional.
-It is up to the developer to decide whether to certify their IAP custom visuals or not same with free visuals.
+It is up to the developer to decide whether to certify their IAP Power BI visuals or not same with free visuals.

 ### What is changing in the submission process?

-The IAP custom visuals submission process to the marketplace, is same process as for free visuals.
+The IAP Power BI visuals submission process to the marketplace, is same process as for free visuals.
 It happens through the seller dashboard.
 The only change to the submission process is that developers will need to state in the developer notes in the seller dashboard: “Visual with in-app purchase”.
 You’ll also need to provide a license key/token, if necessary to validate the paid/advanced features.

 There will be no new option in the seller dashboard: *free with in-app purchases*, you will need to submit your IAP visuals as *free*.